Sony CEO sees no major financial impact from cyber attack

 LAS VEGAS Sony Corp Chief Executive Kazuo Hirai on Tuesday said he does not expect the November cyber attack on the company's film studio to have a significant financial impact, two weeks after the studio rolled out the movie at the heart of the attack.

-The studio, Sony Pictures Entertainment, said separately that the film, "The Interview," has generated revenue of $36 million (23 million pounds).
+The studio, Sony Pictures Entertainment, said separately that the film, "The Interview," has generated revenue of $36 million.

 Hirai told reporters at the Consumer Electronics Show in Las Vegas that he had signed off on all major decisions by the company in response to the attack, which the U.S. government has blamed on North Korea.